 Trained as a trained Jungian analyst, I help individuals to give voice to their soul by integrating unconscious layers of the mind.
 I am inspired by the belief of Carl Jung that “until you make the unconscious conscious, it will direct your life and you will call it fate.”

-Besides Jungian analysis (focusing on the dialogue between ego and the soul or Self), I use psychoanalysis to heal trauma’s and complexes and spiritual psychology to re-create identity and to find meaning in life.
+Besides Jungian and Freudian psychoanalysis, I use many other therapeutic approaches to heal trauma’s and complexes, to re-create identity and to find meaning in life.

 - Depth psychology (Jung, Freud)